-Council is striving to become Australia’s most sustainable region and the Sunshine Coast Solar Farm is part of it's plan to achieve that vision.
+Council is striving to become Australia’s most sustainable region.
+The Sunshine Coast Solar Farm is part of its plan to achieve that vision.

 - Sunshine Coast Council’s solar farm is assisting the transition to renewable energy that 40,000+ Sunshine Coast households have already made with rooftop solar arrays (add all the solar rooftops together and the Sunshine Coast has 124MW solar capacity – data from Energex).

 - Council is investigating the potential for sheep & goats to graze under the solar farm.

 - Council’s Solar farm will assist to reduce Australia’s electricity carbon emissions.